 Material Transfer Agreements (MTAs)

 MTAs describe the terms under which Ohio State and external researchers may share materials, typically for research or evaluation purposes.
-MTAs are administered by Innovation and Commercialization Contracts Team for incoming and outgoing materials for research purposes and in conjunction with licensing.
+MTAs are administered by the Innovation and Commercialization Contracts Team for incoming and outgoing materials for research purposes and in conjunction with licensing.
+The team can help determine the appropriate MTA to use by submitting a request electronically through Cayuse Inventions.

-• For human tissue and human research: The transfer of human biologic material, tissue and specimens for use in humans is governed by separate regulations.
-Requests for MTAs to cover these transfers may be submitted electronically through Cayuse Inventions.
+Please note for human tissue and human research, the transfer of human biologic material, tissue and specimens for use in humans is governed by separate regulations.

 Data Use Agreements (DUAs)